Test Prep Insight is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 Our resident linguist breaks down the key differences between Duolingo and Rosetta Stone, explaining which one is better

 Duolingo or Rosetta Stone?
 That may be the most commonly asked question in the world of language learning apps.
 And it’s a fair question.
-Both companies are incredibly popular with their smart, modern approaches to learning, and as a result, trying to decide between them can be really tough.
+Both companies are incredibly popular with their smart, modern approaches to learning, and as a result, trying to decide between them can be quite difficult.
 While Duolingo tries to gamify the learning experience and make it fun, Rosetta Stone leans on visual exercises and killer voice recognition software.
 So how do you choose?
 In this guide, we explain the pros and cons of each, and ultimately, which one you should go with.

 As this is a lengthy comparison, we’ve added jump-to links above so you can quickly navigate to the section of your choosing.